Here's what tax experts are looking for in Donald Trump's statements - ExBulletin

 That might be hard to gauge given Trump’s sprawling business empire.
 The former president is financially tied to more than 400 separate entities, including trusts, limited liability companies and partnerships, according to House researchers.

 Of these, however, only seven were considered in the Ways and Means Committee report earlier this month.
-While statements released Friday will likely name those entities and list an income or loss for each, additional details are likely to be limited, experts said.
+While statements released Friday will likely name those entities and show income or loss for each, additional details are likely to be limited, experts said.

-“When it comes back, there will be a white paper schedule on the back — it can be five or 10 pages — it will list all of these entities,” said Bruce Dubinsky, forensic accountant and founder of Dubinsky Consulting.

-“We are not going to know what these [entities] done.
-You’ll just see a line, and an amount—which could be income, could be loss—for that year.
+“We are not going to know what these [entities] font,” Bruce Dubinsky, forensic accountant and founder of Dubinsky Consulting.
+“You’re just going to see a line and an amount – could be income, could be loss – for this year.
 We would then need those LLC or S corporation returns to see, OK, what’s going on?”

 Such a large number of entities makes it more likely that some sources of Trump’s income, loss or wealth could be omitted, providing a misleading picture of his tax status.
 The IRS pointed to the complexity of performing a comprehensive review of Trump’s income and tax liability.